 Bluetooth – 4/5 Great

-Samsung Galaxy Buds+ have Bluetooth v5.0 and typical wireless performance that’s expected of modern true wireless earbuds.
+Samsung Galaxy Buds and Buds+ have Bluetooth v5.0 with typical wireless performance that’s expected of modern true wireless earbuds.

 With Bluetooth 5.0, you get the latest and most power-efficient version that is bound to work for a long time.